-As part of our holistic approach to addiction treatment, Seastone offers an Outpatient Sober Living program for clients transitioning from higher levels of care to the “outside world.”
-This program exists because of our deep commitment to our clients’ long term recovery.
-Our faith is bolstered by the lifelong benefits clients accrue in this setting.
+Seastone offers an Outpatient Sober Living program designed for clients who are transitioning from higher levels of care back into the “outside world.”
+We are deeply committed to our clients and their long term recovery.

 The Power of Home

-While living in the sober house, residents are expected to work, continue treatment, and perform housekeeping duties.
-They’re accountable not only to themselves, but to one another as well.
-This teaches the value of healthy social relationships, especially the benefits of reasoned conflict resolution.
+Sober living residents are expected to work, continue with their treatment and perform housekeeping duties.
+They are held accountable for themselves and to the other residents they reside with.
+Sober living teaches an addict the value of having and maintaining healthy social relationships and the benefits of reasoned conflict resolution.

-Recovering persons are able to form deep and rewarding bonds in the sober house setting.
-These bonds go a long way toward providing the much needed feelings of home and belonging, as residents become truly invested in one another’s lives and begin to see the incredible power of one addict helping another.
+Recovering persons are able to form deep and rewarding bonds while in sober living.
+These bonds allow recovering addicts to become truly invested in each other’s lives and begin to see the incredible power they have to help another addict.